- How fast is a RESLAN connection?

 If you have forgotten your password, please visit either any Cardiff University library or Information Services 41 Park Place and ask for it to be reset - remember to take your University ID card with you, so that this can be done.

 If you encounter any problems viewing the Cardiff Campus Manager system, please see the troubleshooting guide in the first instance.

 The firewall protects systems from malicious hacking attempts and enables our users to safely further their academic studies.
 Because of the necessary security settings on the firewall, however, we cannot guarantee that all the applications you have been using at home will work from your room.

 Can I connect more than one computer in my room?

-You can register up to three computers for use within your room.
+You can register up to five computers for use within your room.
 However, only one computer can be used at a time.
 The use of equipment that offers an onward connection to other devices, for example, a router, is strictly prohibited.

 Can I check my computer to see if will work on RESLAN?

 Yes.
 You can test your computer using the Campus Manager Online Test This will test your computer using the same criteria as if you were connecting on campus.